jaegertracing/documentation/content/docs/next-release/deployment.md

 * [Promscale](https://github.com/timescale/promscale#promscale-for-jaeger-and-opentelemetry) - Jaeger and Prometheus storage backend built on PostgreSQL.
   * Implements the read path of Jaeger's Remote Storage API, thus can be used as a backend with Jaeger Query.
-  * Currently does not implement the write path of Jaeger's Remote Storage API.
-Trace ingestion must be done via the OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
+  * Implements the write path of Jaeger's Remote Storage API, thus can be used as a storage backend with Jaeger SDK/Agent/Collector.
   * Supports remote storage API for Prometheus, thus can be used as a metrics storage backend for [SPM](../spm).

 ## Metrics Storage Backends